OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 - [View logs for a container or service](https://docs.docker.com/config/containers/logging/)
 - [Dockerfile Security Best Practices](https://cloudberry.engineering/article/dockerfile-security-best-practices/)

- Container scanning tools are espescially important as part of a succesful security strategy.
+ Container scanning tools are especially important as part of a successful security strategy.
 They can detect known vulnerabilities, secrets and misconfigurations in container images and provide a report of the findings with recommendations on how to fix them.
 Some examples of popular container scanning tools are:

 - Free
     - [Clair](https://github.com/coreos/clair)